Counseling and Psychological Services (CAPS) provides services that empower students to engage in and be successful in a full

 goals within a brief time period.

-or a mental health crisis at any time of the day.
+crisis at any time of the day.
 During regular business hours (8:00 am to 5:00 pm, Monday through Friday), call the CAPS' main line (828-227-7469) or come in CAPS and you will be seen in a timely manner.

-For after hours' emergencies, contact University Police Dispatch (828-227-8911) and ask to talk to the Crisis Clinician.
+For after-hours emergencies, contact University Police Dispatch (828-227-8911) and ask to talk to the Crisis Clinician.
 You may also contact the community crisis

 line through Appalachian Community Services (888-315-2880) or go to the nearest emergency room for assistance.